nadineproject/nadine/README.markdown

 	git clone https://github.com/nadineproject/nadine.git
 	cd nadine

+Configure the local settings for your environment

+	cp nadine/local_settings.dist nadine/local_settings.py
+	vi nadine/local_settings.py

 PostgreSQL:  Uncomment 'psycopg2' in the requirements.txt file and edit local_settings.py for your database settings.
 Create a blank database and grant all permissions to whatever account/password combination you want to use for the app.

+	psql -c "create database nadinedb"

+Install all the requirments

 	pip install -r requirements.txt

-Copy nadine/local_settings.dist to nadine/local_settings.py and edit it to reflect your local settings.

-	cp nadine/local_settings.dist nadine/local_settings.py

 Run Django's migrate command and create a superuser.